uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

   - Designing the system to be inclusive and accessible to all users, including those with disabilities.
 This includes ensuring the web interface is compliant with accessibility standards (e.g., WCAG 2.1).

 ### 2. Public Awareness and Acceptance:
+   - Educating users about the benefits of the system and encouraging its adoption through public awareness campaigns.
+Engaging with local communities to gather feedback and improve the system based on user experiences.